20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 On Nov.
 11, remember the bravery of those who have served the True North Strong and Free with these harrowing veteran stories.

 My 98-year-old father, Nicholas (Nick) Turchyniak, is sipping a happy-hour brandy and enjoying a piece of kielbasa sausage.
 He has a faraway look when I ask him about the war, which ended more than 70 years ago.

 World War II broke out and, in 1941, Nick volunteered to join the Royal Canadian Air Force just before he turned 21.
-He trained in Brandon, Man., as a pilot then as a navigator and was assigned to Dafoe, Sask.
+He trained in Brandon, Manitoba, as a pilot then as a navigator and was assigned to Dafoe, Saskatchewan.
 He eventually joined the ground school in Toronto in the armament section.

 Throughout the war, Nick found himself stationed across Europe, including England, France, Holland and Belgium.

 In France, he dug eld trenches, putting logs over top of them as German troops flew over.
 He also helped ground troops load their anti-aircraft guns.
 The Germans attacked fields and aircraft, so Nick was close to the action!
 Nick remained overseas in Europe until VE (Victory-Europe) Day in June 1945.
 He earned five war medals including the Defence Medal, the France and Germany Star, and the Canadian Volunteer Service Medal, for his war service involvement. —Gloria Lauris, Ottawa

 I was born in Toronto, but grew up in Hamilton and lived there until October 1942.

 Because the war had been going on for three years and I had heard that the government was running short of eligible men to fight the war, I felt it needed my help, so I joined the Canadian Women’s Army Corps as a stenographer.